alchemydc/musemeter/memory-bank/progress.md

 - Described the technologies used and development setup in techContext.md.

 ## What's Left to Build
-- Add docs for the Ticketmaster API into the memory bank.
+- Add some detail about the type of event (eg sports vs music etc) in the event list
 - Rework the search functionality to be less US-centric.
 - Implement the backend services for user authentication, music event discovery, and Spotify integration.
 - Develop the UI for the web and mobile app.